-- Like L shaped stairs, a center support is typically required.
+Like with L shaped stairs, a center support is typically required.

-Spiral stairs are a often confused with curved stairs.
-Although, both types of stairs follow a helical arc (like the shape of a spring), spiral stairs usually are made very compact and the treads radiate around a center pole.
+Spiral stairs are often confused with curved stairs.
+Although both types of stairs follow a helical arc (like the shape of a spring), spiral stairs usually are made very compact and the treads radiate around a center pole.

 Example of Spiral stairs Projects

 Click the image links for more Spiral stairs examples

 One of the key advantages of spiral stairs is their compactness.
 They are very popular on beach front decks where space is at a premium.
 They are also used extensively on city lofts for the same reason.

 Spiral stairs can be attractive and there are many variations on railings styles which can have a major impact on the overall appearance of the stair.